Name: RT Book Reviews

 Date of Birth: 1981

 In a little brick building in Brooklyn, the offices of RT Book Reviews (formerly known as Romantic Times) are divided between two suites.
-In one, paperbacks and curios line shelves set in converted fireplaces and against a wall painted with pink bows.
+In one, paperbacks and curios line shelves set in converted fireplaces, and against a wall painted with pink bows.
 A cozy room with plump sofas leads to a sunny back garden with a trellis and wrought-iron furniture.
 On the other side, a handful of editorial and design staffers sit at luminous outsize Mac screens.
-Cover proofs are tacked to a steel filing cabinet, from atop which a poster of Fabio sets off a cutout of Botticelli’s Venus.
+Cover proofs are tacked to a steel filing cabinet, above which a poster of Fabio cuddles up to a cut-out of Botticelli’s Venus.
 A neighbor’s black tabby wanders between the cubicles.

 Her Romantic Times was the first publication to take pulp or “genre” fiction seriously.
 What began as a 24-page spot color newsprint publication is now a monthly 130-plus page glossy, with a circulation of 70,000, about 50 percent of which is subscription.
 Publisher Carol Stacy, who has been at RT since 1984, said, “There’s a tremendous pass-along with our magazines.
 There are bookstores that order one subscription for all their customers to look at, reader groups and writer groups.
 Not to mention friends and mother-daughters.”